 Articles published in Open Access

-For open access articles, Authors sign a Creative Commons (CC BY) license that specifies the rights and conditions for users to share and adapt the material.
+For open access articles, Authors sign a license to publish under a Creative Commons (CC BY) license that specifies the rights and conditions for users to share and adapt the material.
 Authors retain the copyright of their article.
 The type of CC-BY license is detailed on the website of each journal.